notken12/arcadecord/README.md

 ## Development

+Go to https://discord.dev and create an application.
+Then go to the bot section and create a bot for the application.
+Record the bot's client ID, token, and client secret.

+Then go to https://mongodb.com and register an account and create a free database.
+Follow their steps to get your login URI and record the URI.

-Create a file called .env in the root folder and paste this in:
+Finally, create a file called .env in the root folder and paste this in.
+Make sure to replace the <PASTE YOUR XXX HERE> with the actual values you recorded.

 ```
 NODE_ENV=development